ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### Automated Compliancy Enforcement

-OPA can be integrated into the Cloud environment using various methods, such as by deploying it as a sidecar container in a Kubernetes cluster or by using Google Cloud functions, [AWS Lambda](https://aws.amazon.com/blogs/opensource/easily-running-open-policy-agent-serverless-with-aws-lambda-and-amazon-api-gateway/){:target="_blank" rel="noopener noreferrer"} or Azure Automation to run OPA policies.
+OPA can be integrated into the cloud environment using various methods, such as by deploying it as a sidecar container in a Kubernetes cluster or by using Google Cloud functions, [AWS Lambda](https://aws.amazon.com/blogs/opensource/easily-running-open-policy-agent-serverless-with-aws-lambda-and-amazon-api-gateway/){:target="_blank" rel="noopener noreferrer"} or Azure Automation to run OPA policies.
 Once integrated, OPA can provide real-time policy evaluation and enforcement across the AWS environment, enabling organizations to maintain compliance and security posture.

 ### Integrations